Approximating the universal thermal climate index using sparse regression with orthogonal polynomials: Methods

-To simplify UTCI computation, the standard approach in the literature is to use a sixth-degree regression polynomial \cite{brode2012deriving,kuzmanovic2024improving}.
-However, this method suffers from generalization issues \cite{brode2021issues}.
-Fig. \ref{fig:3}(a) shows the approximation error at 5\% relative humidity, while \ref{fig:3}(b) displays a histogram of the errors, revealing a normal distribution centered at zero, indicating minimal bias.
-We aim to improve upon this standard approximation using equation discovery and sparse regression methods.
-The standard approximation uses the Offset dataset \cite{brode2012deriving} and we employ the same data in our computations, see Fig. \ref{fig:2}(a).
+As already mentioned, the errors of the sixth-degree regression polynomial from \cite{Brode2012} can be substantial.
+Fig.~\ref{fig:3}(a) shows the approximation error at 5\% relative humidity, while \ref{fig:3}(b) displays a histogram of the errors, revealing a normal distribution centered at zero, indicating minimal bias.
+We aim to improve upon this standard approximation using equation discovery and sparse regression methods by utilizing the accurate Offset dataset provided by \cite{Brode2012}.

-Sparse machine learning models aim to construct parsimonious predictive functions by enforcing zero-valued coefficients in high-dimensional parameter spaces, thereby performing implicit feature selection \cite{brunton2016discovering}.
+Sparse machine learning models aim to construct parsimonious predictive functions by enforcing zero-valued coefficients in high-dimensional parameter spaces, thereby performing implicit feature selection \citep{brunton2016discovering}.
 This sparsity promotes interpretability, reduces overfitting, and improves computational tractability, especially when the number of candidate predictors is large or when strong correlations exist among inputs.
-Sparse regression, a key instantiation of this paradigm, extends linear regression with an $L_1$-norm regularization term—most notably in the Lasso (Least Absolute Shrinkage and Selection Operator)—to penalize unnecessary parameters and induce a compact representation.
+Sparse regression \citep{brunton2016discovering}, a key instantiation of this paradigm, extends linear regression with an $L_1$-norm regularization term—most notably in the Lasso \citep[Least Absolute Shrinkage and Selection Operator,][]{reid2016study} —to penalize unnecessary parameters and induce a compact representation.

 In this work, we employ sparse regression to identify compact, interpretable models of the UTCI, emphasizing its suitability for high-dimensional input spaces with redundant or weakly relevant features.
 While sparse modeling is well-established in statistical learning, its application to orthogonal polynomial bases-particularly in the context of bioclimatic indices—remains unexplored.
 By leveraging the structure of orthogonal polynomials, we obtain improved numerical stability and additive expansions that facilitate coefficient interpretability.
 To our knowledge, this is the first application of sparse regression using orthogonal bases to approximate the UTCI, addressing both predictive accuracy and model parsimony.
 Our results show that this approach surpasses the standard sixth-degree polynomial approximation in both accuracy and efficiency.